Super-Protocol/docs/docs/cli/index.md

         4. Enter the private key you generated in step 1.

-        4. Answer `No` when promted about a Storj bucket.
+        4. Answer `No` when prompted about a Storj bucket.
 You can [configure Storj](/cli/#set-up-storj-access-optional) and provide this information later or skip this step entirely.

         When done, SPCTL creates `config.json` in the SPCTL root directory.
 If you need to update your account information, execute `./spctl setup` again or modify `config.json` manually in a text editor.
     </TabItem>